 It allows you to hedge your bets

-In common with many independent schools, MPW is continuing with the 4 AS/3 A2 model for the majority of students meaning that over the summer you will choose to drop one of your AS level subjects and continue with only three.
-Taking an AS level is a strong indicator of your expected performance at A2 so achieving AS results of AABC in August would be a good hint as to which subject needs to go.
-If you are really keen to keep the subject with the lower grade, the AS results will at least have alerted you to the extra work you need to put into your A2 courses in order to stay on track.
+In common with many independent schools, MPW is continuing with the 4/3 model for the majority of students meaning that over the summer you will choose to drop one of your first-year subjects and continue with only three.
+The results of internal exams at the end of the first year are a strong indicator of your expected final performance so achieving results of AABD in your first year might be a good hint as to which subject needs to go.
+If you are really keen to keep the subject with the lower grade, the first-year results will at least have alerted you to the extra work you need to put into your second year in order to stay on track.

 Your results will help your tutors predict your final grades

 You have earned a rest surely: you had GCSEs last year and you’ve got A levels next year.
 So you decide to turn up for your year 12 exams without trying too hard and you get BCC, which isn’t the end of the world but is a surprise given that you were a straight-A student in year 11.
 At the start of year 13 you start putting together your UCAS application and discover that for your dream course, Exeter are making offers of AAA.
 Although you might well have been capable of AAA at one point, you’ve been resting on your laurels and it is now very difficult to convince your tutors that you are going to make the five-grade improvement that you need over the next year.
-Some tutors will not predict you higher grades than you achieved at AS (or the school equivalent) so you may find that your options for university are suddenly narrower than you were expecting unless you stay on track throughout your A level courses.
+Some tutors will not predict you higher grades than you achieved in your year 12 exams so you may find that your options for university are suddenly narrower than you were expecting unless you stay on track throughout your A level courses.

 You need the practice

-Don’t tell GCSE students this, but once you’ve taken an AS level paper you will wonder what all the fuss last year was about.
+Don’t tell GCSE students this, but once you’ve taken year 12 paper you will wonder what all the fuss last year was about.
 Year 12 is an academic step up from year 11 and year 13 a step even further.
 Waiting until the end of year 13 to care about this is a big mistake.
-Even if you do not take AS levels at the end of year 12, schools and colleges will set internal end of year assessments instead.
-You need to take these seriously.
+You need to take internal end-of-year exams seriously.
 Not only are they a good indicator of your progress so far (which, as we have already seen, will be useful to you) but they are also a great chance to practise.
 Gone through exam technique and tips in class?
 Now’s your chance to apply the theory.
 It’s a lot easier to understand what to do than to actually do it and the more you try, the greater your chances of getting it right when it really matters.

 Clarify the difficult topics

 Revising C2 and suddenly realise logarithms went straight over your head?
 Going over French grammar and struggling with si clauses?
 You have a whole year more of studying these subjects and understanding them properly at the end of year 12 will make year 13 a lot easier.
 At the time, you could probably get away with a rather flimsy understanding of what was happening in class before the schemes of work moved in a new direction but revisiting topics that you have covered earlier (in some cases, up to eight months ago), you will be surprised as to what you remember and what you don’t understand.
 Now is a perfect time to clear up any confusion.
-It stands you in good stead for A2 and when you find yourself in a similar position next year, this time with the infinitely trickier subjunctive tense and vectors, you will be very grateful to not be dealing with AS level topics as well.
+It stands you in good stead for second-year study and when you find yourself in a similar position next year.
+This time with the infinitely trickier subjunctive tense and vectors, you will be very grateful to not be dealing with first-year topics as well.